shahshawaiz/mlp-classification/README.md

 - There were some features which showed considerable correlation.
 This information suggested that the data quality is good enough for using it for further processing.

-Following are the top 5 pairs of features with strongest correlation as indicated by Pearson Correlation Coefficient.
+Following heatmap shows top coorelated features.

 ![Heat Map :  MLChallenge.get_top_n_correlated()](https://raw.githubusercontent.com/shahshawaiz/mlp-classification/master/screenshots/correlation.png)